tarwn/lessthandot-hugo/blogs/content/posts/2013-12-01-asp-net-mvc-4-razor-starter.md

 This should be enough for you to compile the project however it will still cause you pain unless you save your project and restart Visual Studio 2012, after which the references and page helpers should kick into life.

-Build and Compile your project and then press <span style="background-color: #99ccff;">F5</span> or click on the <span style="background-color: #99ccff;">Debug</span> button to fire up your project, if all has gone well you should see a simple page with the words “Hello, World!” across the top left.
+Build and Compile your project and then press <span style="background-color: #99ccff;">F5</span> or click on the <span style="background-color: #99ccff;">Debug</span> button to fire up your project, if all has gone well you should see a simple page with the words "Hello, World!" across the top left.

 Well done, now go make a cup of tea and eat some digestives.